On this page, you will find Johor Bahru Train information for destinations throughout Malaysia.

 For full timetables on the Jungle line, see the the timetables section below.

-You can book your train tickets in person from the station tickets counters up to 60 days in advance.
+You can book your train tickets in person from the station tickets counters in advance (booking periods vary from just a few weeks to a few months in advance).

-You can also book JB train tickets online.
+You can also more easily book JB train tickets online.

 07 - 2234727